Now it's 2016 and on February 8th the Chinese Year of the Monkey Bench begins.

 In England January 1st became the first day of the new year in 1752, replacing 25th March.
 January 1st has been new year in Scotland since 1600.
 In England it was believed to be bad luck to sweep dust out of the house, or to take fire from a neighbour, or to do the washing: Pray, don't thee wash on New Year's day, or you'll wash one of the family away

-Chinese New Year is an annual topic here on Benchsite.
+Chinese New Year is an annual thing here on Benchsite.
 In 2017 it's the Year of the Rooster and there's quite a bit about Chinese beer.
 Back in 2015 it was Goats and/or possibly Sheep Benches.
 2014?
 That was Horse Benches.

 The Year of the Monkey begins on February 8, 2016 and lasts until 27 January 2017.
 Within the 12 year cycle of the Chinese zodiac you are a Monkey if you were born in the following years: 1920, 1932, 1944, 1956, 1968, 1980, 1992, 2004, 2016, and 2028.
 Your lucky colours are white, blue and gold; you should avoid red and pink.
 If you are a gambler you might want to avoid the numbers 2 and 7, choosing instead the lucky numbers 4 and 9.
 If you were born in other years, you might be a Goat or a Horse.
 If so, we have plenty of Goat Benches and Horse Benches to celebrate those years.